Havanese dog

 The Havanese, a bichon-type dog, is the national dog of Cuba, developed from the now extinct Blanquito de la Habana ("little white dog of Havana").
 The Blanquito descended from the also now-extinct Bichón Tenerife.
 It is believed that the Blanquito was eventually cross-bred with other bichon types, including the poodle, to create what is now known as the Havanese.
-Sometimes referred to as "Havana Silk Dogs", this was originally another name for the Blanquito de la Habana.
+They are sometimes referred to as "Havana Silk Dogs", but this is a separate breed, which has been bred to meet the original Cuban standards.

-The Havanese is small in size and sturdy in structure with a tail carried over its back and ears that drop and fold.
-The coat is abundant, long, and silky, and comes in all colors.
-The Havanese has a spirited personality and a curious disposition, and is notable for its springy gait, a characteristic that distinguishes the breed from all others.
-The Havanese is considered an ideal family pet and a true companion dog.
-They are highly adaptable to almost any environment.
-Because of their strong social needs, Havanese will not thrive in an environment where they are isolated for several hours each day.